The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Two Colors

 The route to proving the statement is similar to the one described in Section \ref{sec:onecolor}.
-Still, two colors allowing for more complexity in the graph structure, the statements and proofs become more involved and additional cases need to be considered.
+Still, with two colors allowing for more complexity in the graph structure, the statements and proofs become more involved and additional cases need to be considered.
+To be more precise, using an induction on the order of $G$ and additional insights and tools regarding $2$-WL, the first step of the proof is to reduce the general case to one in which the partition into the two vertex color classes forms a bipartition of the graph (i.e., there are no edges between vertices of the same color).
+Let $\{U,V\}$ be the partition of $V(G)$ according to vertex colors.
+To achieve the reduction, we contract the connected components of $G[U]$ and $G[V]$ to single vertices.
+Here, we crucially exploit the fact that $2$-WL ``has access'' to the factor graph and that thus, the factor graph still meets the requirements of the theorem.

+To treat the case that $\{U,V\}$ forms a bipartition, the strategy is essentially the same as in the previous section.
 We start by adapting several of the auxiliary lemmas given in the previous section to the setting of two vertex colors.

-\begin{lemma} Let $G$ be a connected graph with $n$ vertices and suppose $w_1w_2$ is a 2-separator of $G$.
-Let $C$ be the vertex set of a connected component of $G - w_1w_2$ such that $|C| \leq \frac{n-2}{2}$ and let $v \in C$.
+\begin{lemma} Let $G$ be a connected graph with $n$ vertices and suppose $\{w_1,w_2\}$ is a $2$-separator of $G$.
+Let $C$ be the vertex set of a connected component of $G - \{w_1,w_2\}$ such that $|C| < \frac{n}{2}$ and let $v \in C$.
 Then there is no $u \in V(G)$ such that \begin{enumerate} \item $\dist(u,v) \leq 2$, \item $\chi_G(u,u) = \chi_G(v,v)$, and \item $\dist(u,w_i) \leq \dist(v,w_i)-2$ for both $i \in \{1,2\}$. \end{enumerate} \end{lemma}

 \begin{proof} The proof is analogous to the one for Lemma \ref{la:as-distance-patterns}. \end{proof}